hms-networks/hottest/example-cfg/README.md

 already defined Jenkins test/nodes.

 * Pipelines: Contains json files for generating Jenkins pipelines.
-Used to replicate testplans.
+Used to replicate test plans.

 * Sync: Contains json files for the "sync" script; the tool that synchronizes multiple nodes, build jobs and pipelines definitions with a Jenkins master.

-Note that the root of this folderstructure can be passed directly to the "-I,--include" flag of sync, so we avoid passing the "chunks", "parametrization" and "pipelines" subdirectories as individual include flags.
+Note that the root of this folder structure can be passed directly to the "-I,--include" flag of sync, so we avoid passing the "chunks", "parametrization" and "pipelines" subdirectories as individual include flags.